Site Index • Wiki • Blog

 the coat-tails of a

-guaranteed return on investment in the form of COLA and military
+guaranteed return on investment in the form of COLA and/or military

 when a military member keeps working.
-Ex-spouse's value is NOT
+In fact, an excellent

 in at the time of the divorce, but rather increases due to COLA or